unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 should not be available on the backend.

 ## 2. Just a Backend Entrypoint
-UI generated on the backend entrypoint is sent to the frontend client.
+UI generated on the backend entrypoint is "moved" to the frontend client.
-There are multiple options for the transfer process:
- * `UIX.renderStatic`: The content is transferred to the frontend as static HTML (Server Side Rendering).
-The UIX Library does not need to be fully loaded on the frontend client, but lots of interactivity and data synchronisation features are not available.
- * `UIX.renderStaticWithoutJS`: Stricter version of `UIX.renderStatic`.
-No JavaScript is used on the Frontend, just static HTML and CSS.
- * `UIX.renderDynamic`: The content is transferred to the frontend via DATEX, allowing a full-featured UIX Library on the frontend.
- * `UIX.renderWithHydration`: Default transfer process.
-Content is first provided as static HTML, which can be immediately displayed on the frontend.
-After the UIX Library is loaded, the static content is gradually replaced with content loaded via DATEX (Hydration).
+UIX supports [multiple methods](./07%20Rendering%20Methods.md) for backend rendering.

 ## 3. Backend and Frontend Entrypoints
 When entrypoint exports for both the frontend and the backend are available, they are automatically merged.